avkaz/booking.com-python-scrapy-scraper/README.md

 ### Scraper Variants

 This scraper has a counterpart that utilizes the [Booking.com Python API Spider](https://github.com/avkaz/Booking.com-python-api-spider).
 The API scraper doesn't require the use of proxies and is suitable for handling massive datasets.
 However, it comes with a trade-off in terms of information granularity.
 Unlike the web scraper, the API scraper provides the lowest price for a hotel but lacks the ability to retrieve detailed pricing information for each room.

-By offering both web scraping and API-based approaches, this suite of tools provides flexibility, allowing users to choose the method that best suits their specific needs and trade-offs.

----

-Feel free to further customize this overview based on additional details or nuances you want to highlight about your scraper.